Hueppy/minipython/doc/presentation.md

 WHITESPACE         : [ \t\r\n]+ -> skip ;
 ...
 ```
-ANTLR generate a scanner from the given grammar for us, so we can use the tokens in our syntactic analyses.
+ANTLR generates a scanner for us from the given grammar, so we can use the tokens in our syntactic analyses.

 # Syntactic analysis
-arrange the tokens into a Parse-Tree that represents the syntactic structure.
+arranges the tokens into a Parse-Tree that represents the syntactic structure.

-## Funktions
+## Functions
 This syntactic structure describes a definition of a function,
 ```
 function           : DEF IDENTIFIER LBRACKET function_parameter RBRACKET COLON statements END ;
 ```
-so we are able to encapsulate instructions with the following code
+so we are able to encapsulate instructions with the following code.
 ```python
 def functionA():
 print("I am function A")